 - Playgrounds that allow the children to interact safely with their own age groups but which also allow them to interact with children from different year groups - Foundation Stage have a learning garden which promotes learning in each part of the Foundation Stage curriculum.
-Children are given opportunities to explore and develop their physical and creative development through special days, such as Muddy Mondays - Markings on the playground which promote play and which reinforce learning - Playground posters to engage with different curriculum areas and promote learning - Clear evidence that the children have contributed to its ethos through carvings and designs.
+Children are given opportunities to explore and develop their physical and creative development, including Forest Schools, nature walks. - Markings on the playground which promote play and which reinforce learning - Playground posters to engage with different curriculum areas and promote learning - Clear evidence that the children have contributed to its ethos through carvings and designs.